 Still, Windows 7 has a couple of years of life left in it, especially for users with older, less powerful machines, like secondary laptops.
 (Its last security update is scheduled for Jan.
 14, 2020.)

 Old machines require security protection just as much as, and arguably even more than, newer devices.
+(Even Macs require the best Mac antivirus software.)
 It’s good to know that even if you don’t want to spring for fancy security software, your system is unlikely to run afoul of anything really bad — as long as you exercise some common sense online, of course.